ansible/ansible-documentation/docs/docsite/rst/tips_tricks/ansible_tips_tricks.rst

 Use fully qualified collection names
 ------------------------------------

-Use `fully qualified collection names (FQCN) <https://docs.ansible.com/projects/ansible/latest/reference_appendices/glossary.html#term-Fully-Qualified-Collection-Name-FQCN>`_ to avoid ambiguity in which collection to search for the correct module or plugin for each task.
+Use :term:`fully qualified collection names (FQCN) <Fully Qualified Collection Name (FQCN)>` to avoid ambiguity in which collection to search for the correct module or plugin for each task.

-For `builtin modules and plugins <https://docs.ansible.com/projects/ansible/latest/collections/ansible/builtin/index.html#plugin-index>`_, use the ``ansible.builtin`` collection name as a prefix, for example, ``ansible.builtin.copy``.
+For :anscollection:`builtin modules and plugins <ansible.builtin>`, use the ``ansible.builtin`` collection name as a prefix, for example, ``ansible.builtin.copy``.

 .. _inventory_tips: